If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 Say what now?
 Let us explain.

 Every year, Scandinavian countries rank highest in the annual worldwide happiness reports.
-Danish happiness researcher, and founder of The Happiness Research Institute, Meik Wiking reveals their secret.
+Danish happiness researcher and founder of The Happiness Research Institute, Meik Wiking, reveals their secret.

 Meik Wiking explains that Danes don’t necessarily have more than others.
 In fact, they are subject to some of the highest tax rates in the world, and it’s dark outside for a fair amount of the year.